Are Barefoot Shoes Actually Good for You? (2026) A Podiatrist Explains

 📅 Questions About Barefoot Shoes?
 Ask Dr. Tom →

-Same-day appointments in Howell and Bloomfield Hills.
+Same-day appointments in Howell and Bloomfield Township.

 Comprehensive Foot and Ankle Care in Michigan: Balance Foot & Ankle